Italian (ITAL)

 This course, taught in Italian, focuses on food in the arts to teach Italian history.

 ITAL 317.
-Italian Survey: Medieval and Renaissance.
+Italian Survey of Medieval and Renaissance.
 4 Credits.

-Introduction to major themes and ideas in Italian literature and art from the medieval and Renaissance periods.
+Introduction to major themes and ideas in Italian literature and culture from the medieval and Renaissance periods.
 Conducted in Italian.

 ITAL 318.
 Italian Survey: Baroque and Enlightenment.
 4 Credits.